mariadb-corporation/MaxScale/Documentation/REST-API/API.md

     be used.
 Note the double quotes around the `"RW-Split-Router"`, they are required to correctly convert strings into JSON values.

+- `sync`

+  - Control configuration synchronization.

+    If this parameter is set to `false` then the configuration synchronization is disabled for this request.
+This can be used to perform configuration changes when MaxScale is unable to reach the cluster used to synchronize the configuration.
+The modifications to the local configuration will be overwritten when the next modification to the cluster's configuration is done which means this should only be used to perform temporary fixes.

 ## HTTP Headers

 ### Request Headers